MoonPoet/xaprb-src/content/blog/2016/response-time-stretch-factor.md

 To gain some intuition about this, I wrote a simple [Desmos calculator](https://www.desmos.com/calculator/qo1n4shf1f) to show the *value* of the hypothetical "missing term" in the context of the heuristic's value.
 In other words, the heuristic's *error function*.
-Here's a graph of that for several values of {{< math >}}m{{< /math >}}.
+Figure 3 is a graph of that for several values of {{< math >}}m{{< /math >}}.
 Red is 1 server, green is 8, purple is 16, orange is 64.

 ![Heuristic Error Function](/media/2016/10/heuristic-error.png)
+_The heuristic function for queueing delay is inexact at values of m greater than 1.
+This image shows the error for m values of 1, 8, 16, and 64._

 Note that I showed utilization extending out beyond the value 1 because the shape of the function is interesting, but that value is impossible---a server can